Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Melbourne Museum (with kids)Price starts from
+👉 See FULL guide to Melbourne Museum (with kids)Average price

 Children up to 12 can crawl through Meerkat tunnels, join free Keeper Kids sessions, ride stroller-friendly paths, and see talks, but 3-5 hour visit means breaks are needed for tired legs.